 If you find your skin still getting dry and flaky, you might bump up the

 skincare sessions to three per day.

-3. Fewer Hot Baths and Showers!
+3. Fewer Hot Baths and Shower!

 It is so tempting to take a hot shower or bath when it’s cold outside, but if you want to keep your skin looking great, you should resist the urge!
 Hot water will quickly dry out your skin, and the transition from the shower to the colder air will only intensify the effects.